-Obligation of Employers to register and to keep a Register of Employees

-Employers are advised that under Regulation 8 of the Income Tax (Employments) Regulations 2012, which came into force on 18 July 2012, all employers are required to keep a Register of Employees (in paper or electronic format) showing the name, address, personal public service number, date of commencement and, where relevant, the date of cessation of employment of all employees.
+Obligation of Employers to register and to keep a Register of Employees keep a Register of Employees (in paper or electronic format) showing the name, address, personal public service number, date of commencement and, where relevant, the date of cessation of employment of all employees.
 Regulation 7 requires all employers who pay emoluments above a certain figure to register with Revenue.